-Families are required to provide verification of Social Security Numbers for all family members prior to admission.
+Families are required to provide verification of Security Numbers for all family members prior to admission.
 This requirement also applies to persons joining the family after admission to the program.
 Failure to furnish verification of social security numbers is grounds for denial or termination of assistance.
 Persons who disclose their social security numbers but cannot provide verification must provide verification within 60 days, except elderly persons who must provide verification within 120 days.

-As the final step of the eligibility determination, RRHA shall run a criminal record check on all adult family members.
+As the final step of the eligibility determination, RRHA willshall run a criminal record check on all family members 18 years of age or older. adult family members.
 Applicants are required to sign releases for such criminal record checks.
-In addition, RRHA will check the sex offenders' web site for the appropriate jurisdiction, for individuals that have lived outside of for the previous three years.
+In addition, RRHA will access records from check the Dru Sjodin National Sex Offender Public website sex offenders' web site for the appropriate jurisdiction, for individuals that have lived outside of for the previous three years.

 If RRHA determines upon review of the eligibility application that additional information or document(s) are needed, RRHA will request the document(s) or information.
-Third party verification will be obtained in all cases when available, subject to the other provisions of this policy.
+Third_party verification will be obtained in all cases when available, subject to the other provisions of this policy.
 Staff will document the file on attempting to obtain third party verification.
-After documenting the file that information cannot be verified by UIV, by written third party verification, written third party verification form, or oral third-party verification, the family will be given five (5) working days to supply the information.
+After documenting the file that information cannot be verified by UIV, by written third party verification, written third party verification form, or oral third-party verification, the family will be given five (5) businessworking days to supply the information.
 Family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to the RRHA.
 Extensions may be given for extenuating circumstances such as information that must be obtained from out of state.
 If the information is not supplied in this time period, RRHA will provide the family a notification of denial for assistance.
 (See Chapter 23 regarding availability of applicant grievance procedures.)

 Applicants who wish to receive deductions as allowed by 24 C.F.R.
-Part 5, for dependents, elderly/disabled status, unreimbursed medical expenses, reasonable childcare and/or disability assistance expenses, will be required to provide information on the status and/or the unreimbursed expenses.
+Part 5, for dependents, elderly/disabled status, unreimbursed medical expenseshealth and medical care expenses, reasonable childcare and/or disability assistance expenses, will be required to provide information on the status and/or the unreimbursed expenses.
 RRHA will attempt to obtain third-party verifications of deductions prior to using applicant-supplied documents.
 Failure to provide such information will result in the family not being given the deduction.